 1. You Can’t See It

-Carbon monoxide is so unsafe because you cannot see it, smell it with your nose or detect it with your taste buds.
-It’s nonirritating in small doses and can’t be purified.
+Carbon monoxide is hazardous because you cannot see it, smell it with your nose or detect it with your taste buds.
+It’s nonirritating in small doses and can’t be filtrated.

-2. It Can Be Lethal in Just a Few Minutes
+2. It Can Be Lethal After Only Minutes

 Carbon monoxide is a side effect of used fuel.
 It can get into your home during the winter if the heat exchanger on your gas furnace cracks.
-While it depends on how large the leak is and the airflow in a residence, carbon monoxide could become fatal in just a few minutes.
+While it depends on how big the leak is and the airflow in a residence, carbon monoxide may become fatal in only a few minutes.

-Once taken in, it has a half-life of approximately five hours.
-If you are inhaling pure air, it will take five hours to remove it from your bloodstream.
-It will take an additional five hours to cut that amount by half.
+Once taken in, it has a half-life of around five hours.
+If you are taking in pure air, you will need five hours to remove it from your bloodstream.
+It will take an extra five hours to cut that amount by half.

-3. Carbon Monoxide Poisoning Can Resemble Other Illnesses
+3. Carbon Monoxide Symptoms Can Resemble Other Illnesses

-It can also mimic symptoms that can be confused with the flu, viral infections and chronic fatigue syndrome, among other things.
+Carbon monoxide can also mimic symptoms that can be misdiagnosed as the flu, viral infections and chronic fatigue syndrome, among other things.